Earning coins in Soltokemons, and what $STKM is

 What can I buy with coins? +

-At the Solana City Market you can buy Potions (heal 50% HP in battle), Capture Nets (better wild catch rate), Lures (more wild encounters for a while), and the advanced Mutagen and Helix Spinner items for genetic mutations.
+At the Solana City Market you can buy Potions (heal 50% HP in battle), Capture Nets (better wild catch rate), and Lures (more wild encounters for a while).
+The genetic-mutation items, the Mutagen and Helix Spinner, are no longer sold for coins - they come from the Solroot Warden's Chest or the $STKM exchange.

 How do I get free EXP boosts? +